 We use an example application to illustrate the concepts introduced in this paper.
-The application is motivated by the scenario we developed in collaboration with a major U.S. software development organization.
+The application is motivated by the scenario we developed in the context of a US Defense Advanced Research Project Agency (DARPA) project demonstration and recently refined in collaboration with a major US software development organization.
 The scenario postulates a natural disaster that results in extensive material destruction and casualties.
 In response to the situation, an international humanitarian relief effort is initiated, causing several challenges from a software engineering perspective.
 These challenges include efficient routing and delivery of large amounts of material aid; wide distribution of participating personnel, equipment, and infrastructure; rapid response to changing circumstances in the field; using existing software for tasks for which it was not intended; and enabling the interoperation of numerous, heterogeneous systems employed by the participating countries.

 We have performed a thorough requirements, architecture, and design modeling exercise to address these concerns.
 We have also provided a partial implementation for the resulting system (referred to as "cargo router").
-This implementation is an extension of the logistics applications discussed in [30].
+This implementation is an extension of the logistics applications discussed in Medvidovic et al. (1999).